 The summary is longer than a career objective and acts as a resume summary well suited for applicants applying for a job in different industries and stresses on the skills and professional experience the most.

-w3.
-Professional experience summary
+3. Professional experience summary

 If you are applying for a job in a similar profile or industry then write a combination of qualification and summary in your objective section.

 A professional profile is especially important if you are applying to an industry job from academia.
 Many jobs list industry experience but recruiters ultimately consider applicants without it.
-Leading with an executive summary gives you have time to persuade a recruiter you're worth considering, rather than emphasizing the fact you are fresh out of academia.
+Leading with an executive summary gives you time to persuade a recruiter you're worth considering, rather than emphasizing the fact you are fresh out of academia.

-Writing a Heading Statement
+How to Start a Resume Heading Statement

 If you have followed the insructions, you are almost done with the whole resume.
 Finish writing the resume by touching the points up with other important guideliness.
 You may find these guidelines specific to your need on our blog.